 How to avoid:

-- Never invest more than you can afford to lose.
+- Never forget to only invest what you can afford to lose.

 3. Phishing: Don’t Take the Bait